Outsmart2383/Codex-Test/README.md

 After activation, use the `[mortgage_rate_compare]` shortcode or add the **Mortgage Rate Compare** Elementor widget to your pages.

 ## Development
 All plugin source files live in `mortgage-rate-comparison/`.
 Update files there before creating the ZIP package to avoid the "No valid plugins were found" installation error caused by zipping only the inner contents.
+Verify your ZIP contains the full `mortgage-rate-comparison/` folder (with `mortgage-rate-compare.php` inside) at its root before uploading to WordPress.